 Dorothy Lerner Gordon—musician, broadcaster, author—dedicated her talents to the entertainment and education of children and young people.

 Elinor Guggenheimer first toured New York City day nurseries as a member of the Federation of Jewish Philanthropies during the 1930s.
-Horrified by what she saw, Guggenheimer began a lifelong crusade for improved and standardized child care facilities across the country.
-A veteran of New York City politics, Guggenheimer has also worked to promote women in public office and was one of the founding members of the Women’s Political Caucus in 1971.
+Horrified by what she saw, Guggenheimer began a lifelong crusade for improved and standardized child care facilities across the country, in addition to her work promoting women in public office.

 Goldie Hawn was born in Silver Spring, Maryland, on November 21, 1945, to Laura (Stienhoff) Hawn, a dance school owner and jewelry wholesaler, and Edward Rutledge Hawn, a professional musician.
 Hawn was raised Jewish although, she notes, “not in a strictly religious atmosphere,” and describes a happy home life.
 She began dancing at age three, and danced in the Ballet Russe de Monte Carlo’s Nutcracker chorus at age ten.
 Hawn recalls being asked to dance on point for a friend’s bar mitzva.
 The music started, and she slipped and fell—twice.
 Succeeding on her third attempt, “I realized I was probably the little girl who was going to make it.”